gustav5/subtitle_fetch/README.md

 - Download these with selenium
 - Unzip from downloads directory to the right movie directory.

 I got it working, but I'm trying to make the code better.
 This was harder than i thought.
+Some things I am working on:
+- I did a lot of lists, changing these to dictionarys instead.
+- Making the movie an object with attributes and some methods.
+- Changing from beautiful soup to requests to scrape subscene.